-We provide some remarks and intuition on this result.
+We provide some remarks and intuitions on this result.
 Consider first the perturbation in Wasserstein distance~\eqref{eq:wasserstein_result}.
 The first two terms result from the LMC process, which the \textit{ResNet-like} network $\Psi$ imitates.
 This process has step-size $h$ and total number of steps $K$.
 The first term $(1-mh)^K\mathcal W_2(\mu_{\infty}, \mu_{0})$ results from the contraction property of the continuous Langevin dynamics.
 Note in particular that it decreases when increasing either the step-size or the number of steps, both of which correspond to letting the Langevin process run for a longer period $Kh$.
 If we fix a terminal time $T$ such that $h = T/K$ and consider the continuous limit $K\rightarrow\infty$, this term recovers the exponential convergence of the continuous system, since $(1-mT/K)^K\rightarrow \exp(-mT)$.
-It can be clearly seen that the strong convexity constant $m$ defines the speed of the contraction in the continuous (and low step-size) setting.
+It can be clearly seen that the strong convexity constant $m$ defines the rate of the contraction in the continuous (and small step-size) limit.
 The second term $\frac{7\sqrt 2}{6} \frac M m \sqrt{hd}$ is a discretization error of the LMC algorithm, decreasing with the step size $h$.
-The third term results from a neural network approximation of the drift in every step.
-This error is bounded by $\varepsilon/m$ and it inherits the contraction property of the LMC process: for $h = T/K$ and in the continuous limit $K\rightarrow\infty$, the term becomes $(1-\exp(-mT))\varepsilon/m$, which goes to $0$ for $T\rightarrow 0$ with speed of contraction given by the strong convexity parameter $m$.
-Of course, the limit $K\rightarrow \infty$ alone implies an infinitely deep neural network, however this limit serves as a consistency check to ensure that the network does not introduce any additional bias.
+The third term results from a neural network approximation of the drift in every step, with error depending on the approximation accuracy $\varepsilon$.